 The measure is a patient care unit-level measure.
-Data regarding nursing care hours in some units (e.g., Emergency Department, peri-operative unit, and obstetrics) have not been collected by NDNQI.
+Data regarding nursing care hours and patient days in some units (e.g., Emergency Department, peri-operative unit, and obstetrics) have not been collected by NDNQI.
 We are currently in the process of developing nurse staffing measure for these units.